weilincheng/tomo/README.md

 ### Map

-- Click the clustering marker to zoom in.
+- You can click the clustering marker to zoom in.
   ![Map](./public/images/map.gif?raw=true "Map")

 - You can filter users based on gender, age, and interests